E1ri/bad-apple-ascii/README.md

 Also you can watch it here
 https://youtu.be/E55sfFQJ_C0
-bad timings because of the same two things :^)
+bad timings because of cpu issue :^)